SirLich/sapiens-creative-mode/readme.md

  - Renamed some functions in the cheat menu to better match lua style guidelines
  - Added a new toggle checkbox to hide the action-buttons if desired.

+# 1.2.1

+ - Fixed crash when clicking 'unlock all skills'
+ - Add 'Stop Storm' and 'Start Storm' functionality, accessible with buttons, or with console.